| |

 Step 4: Validate the CMDB story

-Step 5: Pick an ITSM software platform that fits your CMDB strategy
+Step 5: Pick a platform that fits your CMDB strategy

 CMDB strategy and ITSM software selection should be made together, not sequentially.
-Selecting an ITSM tool without a CMDB plan is how organizations end up with workflow platforms that act on stale data.
-Whatever ITSM you choose, plan the CMDB layer in parallel.
+Selecting a workflow tool without a CMDB plan is how organizations end up acting on stale data.
+Whatever you choose, plan the CMDB layer in parallel.

-Selecting the right ITSM software platform is a strategic decision.
-The platforms reviewed in this guide — ServiceNow, Ivanti, Halo, Xurrent, Jira Service Management, Hornbill, and TeamDynamix — each serve different organizations well.
-The right choice depends on your size, your maturity, your ecosystem, and your cost structure.
+Selecting the right platform is a strategic decision.
+The seven reviewed in this guide, ServiceNow, Ivanti, Halo, Xurrent, Jira Service Management, Hornbill, and TeamDynamix, each serve different organizations well.
+The right choice depends on your size, your maturity, your stack, and your cost structure.

-But whichever platform you select, one requirement is constant: the asset data behind it has to be accurate.
+But whichever one you select, one requirement is constant: the asset data behind it has to be accurate.
 A stale CMDB turns a good ITSM platform into a liability.
-High-frequency discovery and ViVID™ service mapping are what make the investment pay off.
+High-frequency discovery and ViVID™ service mapping are what make the investment pay off, and what keep your data ready for the AI agents now acting inside your workflows.

 Virima integrates with every platform in this guide.
 If you want to see what discovery-sourced CMDB accuracy and ViVID™ service mapping look like in your environment, schedule a demo.